 Known For: A looooooong beer list and decent food

 Rock Bottom is one of the best places to find a huge beer list on Lower Broadway.
 That’s about the only stand out thing about this place.
 The food is not super memorable, the atmosphere isn’t as great as other places on the drag, and the service is just okay.
 Though they advertise themselves as a nightlife option, Rock Bottom is more of a restaurant and closes early.
 The massive space is usually pretty empty, so it’s a good option if you’re looking to sit and enjoy a beer.

 Known For: Hot chicken, having a TV on the floor, and lawn games on the roof

 Address: 105 Broadway

 Hours: 11AM-Open Late (they’re not super clear about when they close)

-I’m going to try and be unbiased since Nashville Underground is owned by the love of my life (Gavin DeGraw) and his brother, but damn if this place isn’t cool!
-Don’t be deterred if the ground floor is empty when you walk in late at night, everyone is either on the roof of third floor!
+I’m going to try and be unbiased since Nashville Underground is owned by the love of my life (Gavin DeGraw) and his brother, but damn this place is cool!
+The rooftop and third floor are the place to be late night.
 Seriously, they’ll be packed out.
 The rooftop sports lawn games and great views of the river.
 There’s a light up dance floor on the third floor where a DJ spins great music to dance to.
 Downstairs is lined with TV’s, making it the perfect place to watch sports while eating hot chicken and other Southern staples.
 They are even opening a bowling alley in the bar soon!
 Run, don’t walk, to Nashville Underground!